An ocean of ideas, a team without netsCameron ConawayLast Updated: April 15, 2016

 Some leaders spend millions of dollars collecting ideas, but don’t allocate a single employee to read through them.”

-Still, even if these leaders did allocate an employee or two, there’s the assumption that the employees (or someone else) would actually know how to extract the good stuff.
+Still, even if these leaders allocated an employee or two, there’s the assumption that the employees (or someone else) would know how to extract the good stuff.

 This is why Verganti’s research is so important: He didn’t just recognize the problem, he created a 4-step process to help teams solve it.

 A few key principles must be addressed before we dive into the process.
 First, Verganti believes there are two levels of innovation: improvements and new directions.

 Improvements are solutions to those problems widely recognized in the marketplace.
 New directions are those kind of visionary reinterpretations that can help a company adapt and be prepared for the future.

 Consider the difference between how Kodak and Fujifilm handled the way digital photography shook up their industry in the late 1990s.

 While Kodak eventually declared bankruptcy in 2012, they essentially spent the first decade of the 21st century trying to hold on to existing models, believing their name as a pioneer in photography would carry them through — even as their target market shrank by 90% during this time.